 International schools in Jacksonville

-Unfortunately for foreigners moving to Jacksonville, no schools in the city follow the national curricula of other countries.
+Unfortunately for foreigners moving to Jacksonville, no schools in the city follow the national curriculum of other countries.
 Those who are intent on having their child continue studying the curriculum of their home country to maintain a degree of stability can explore options in wider Florida, where there are a few international schools that do provide boarding facilities.

 Another option that internationally-minded families might want to look into are International Baccalaureate (IB) programmes offered at some Jacksonville public and private schools.
 The IB is highly respected and easily transferable since it is taught worldwide.